GiovanniSalmeri/yellow-openstreetmap/README.md

 `Height` = map height, pixel
 `Layer` = [map layer](https://wiki.openstreetmap.org/wiki/Browsing#Layers): `standard`, `cycle`, `transport`, or `humanitarian`; append `+marker` to show the marker(s)

 To get the coordinates, go to [openstreetmap.org](https://www.openstreetmap.org/) and enter the address; for more precision, select the "Share" icon on the right, then "Include marker", and drag the marker to the desidered location.
-The coordinates are the last numbers of the URL shown in the browser (if the URL `https://www.openstreetmap.org/#map=17/41.85181/12.62127` the coordinates are `41.85181, 12.62127`).
+The coordinates are the last numbers of the URL shown in the browser (if the URL is `https://www.openstreetmap.org/#map=17/41.85181/12.62127`, the coordinates are `41.85181, 12.62127`).

 ## How to create a POI (points of interest) file